 One of the biggest draws to Slate Run Metro Park is the Slate Run Historical Farm.
 Visitors can be transported back in time to the 1880s era.
 They can see what a working historical farm looks like.
-The farm is staffed by volunteers.
+The farm staff are volunteers.

 Visitors to Slate Run Historical Farm can interact with the animals and learn about life and work on the farm.
 The volunteers there dress in period clothing to keep the feel of the 1880s farm.

-All of the farm work, such as planting, growing, harvesting etc is done by using the same methods that were used in the 1880s.
+All of the farm work, such as planting, growing, harvesting, etc. use the same methods as in the 1880s.

 Admission to Slate Run Farm is free.
 For more information, visit here.

 Always a nice metro park to visit – there’s a historical working farm on the property as well.

 There’s lots of different types of paths to go walking on including pet-friendly ones.
 Including a pond that you can walk down by for fishing and birdwatching.
 And there’s an old covered Bridge on one of the trails that you can see from the drive in.Jen T (Yelp)

 My family and I love spending time at Slate Run Metro Park, with trails from easy to quite difficult, whatever you feel like on a particular day is there for you!
 Even if you want to bring your furry family, they are welcome on three of the trails.
 The playground is great for the kids, well equipped and there is also a handicapped swing.
 The kids enjoy every aspect of a visit to this Metro Park, and so do the adults!
 Do take a picnic if you intend to spend a while here.

 - easy/moderate/difficult trails